UCSD-Modern-Storage-Systems/MSS-KV-lab/README.md

 ```

 ## Submission
 You will turn in your submission in Gradescope.
-You have to submit all the source files that need to build your library (a.k.a. libpmkv.a)
+You have to submit all the source files that need to build your library (a.k.a. libpmkv.a).
 If you need to add new source files other than pmkv.c, you might need to change the Makefile as well.
 In such cases, don't forget to submit
 your modified Makefile along with the new source files.
 If we cannot compile your code and produce the libpmkv.a, we cannot grade your PMKV.

 It will be auto-graded and you should have your grade and some feedback in a few minutes.

-You are allowed to submit as many times as you want until the deadline
+You are allowed to submit as many times as you want until the deadline.

 You should also submit a writeup about how you designed and implemented your PMKV at the end of the project.